Bangladesh

 What’s Happening?

-Some 1 million Rohingya people have sought refuge in Bangladesh since a genocide forced the majority of the population to flee Myanmar in 2017.
-In Bangladesh they face insecurity and limited access to education and livelihoods.
+More than 1 million Rohingya people have sought refuge in Bangladesh, most since a genocide forced the majority of the population to flee Myanmar in 2017.
+In Bangladesh, Rohingya refugees face insecurity and limited access to education and livelihoods.
 Meanwhile, the 2021 military coup in Myanmar has diminished prospects for Rohingya to return home soon.

 What Must Be Done?